hemanthhj/Real-time-Social-Distancing-and-Face-Mask-Detection-with-Reporting-and-GUI/README.md

-# Social Distancing and Face Mask Detection with Reporting and GUI
+# Real time Social Distancing and Face Mask Detection with Reporting and GUI

 **Social Distancing and Face Mask Detection with Reporting and GUI**